HCB06/Anaplan/README.md

 descent and epoch approach are not available in PLAN models.
-Therefore, instead of epoch, error function and optimization metrics, it is one of the new metrics specific to PLAN.
+Therefore, instead of epoch, error function and optimization metrics, it is one of the new metrics specific to PLAN I STRONGLY SUGGEST '<' FOR FEX LAYER AND '==' FOR CAT LAYER.
 It specifies the sign of the threshold to be used in the layers sequentially in a list.)(Hyperparameter)
 g.
 ThresholdValues: A numerically ordered list of values that will be placed next to the threshold sign.
+I STRONGLY SUGGEST AROUND '0.01' FOR FEX LAYER AND '0' FOR CAT LAYER.
 (Hyperparameter)
 h.
 Normalizations: A sequentially ordered list containing 'y' or 'n' values indicating whether data normalization